glandjs/gland/README.md

 Gland is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Sponsors
+## Support Gland

-Gland is an open-source project, and its continued development is made possible by our amazing sponsors and backers.
-If you'd like to support us, consider becoming a sponsor on [OpenCollective](https://opencollective.com/gland).
+Gland is an open-source project.
+If you find it useful and want to support its continued development, consider donating to help keep the project:

+### 💸 Bitcoin (on-chain)

+`bc1quhhrh3qd3wgfs8s5hh2hh6k0q6d5wygrqn0hxw`

+### ⚡ Bitcoin Lightning

+`genix@coinos.io`

+---

+Gland doesn’t tell you how to build.
+It asks: _what if everything was just a message?_

 ---